 By MICHAEL FELBERBAUM

-McDonnell's two-year prison term was set to begin Feb.
-9 after a jury last year found McDonnell and his wife, Maureen, guilty of illegally accepting more than $165,000 in gifts including a Rolex watch, designer clothing, vacations and loans from wealthy vitamin entrepreneur Jonnie Williams in exchange for promoting his products.
+Last year, a jury found McDonnell and his wife, Maureen, guilty of illegally accepting more than $165,000 in gifts and loans from wealthy vitamin entrepreneur Jonnie Williams in exchange for promoting his products.

-Prosecutors originally sought a sentence of more than 10 years for McDonnell, whose lawyers recommended three years of community service.
+Prosecutors originally sought a sentence of more than 10 years for Bob McDonnell, whose lawyers recommended three years of community service.
+Bob McDonnell's sentence was much lighter than what prosecutors wanted and likely foreshadows similar treatment for Maureen McDonnell when she is sentenced next month for her role in the bribery scandal, legal experts say.

 Copyright 2015 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.